cgsecurity/testdisk_documentation/photorec.rst

 .. warning:: Do not store the recovered files on the source filesystem.
 Otherwise lost data may be overwritten and definitively lost.

+.. warning:: Avoid choosing a FAT32 filesystem for the destination as it doesn't handle file over 4 GB.

 Recovery in progress
 ********************
 Number of recovered files is updated in real time.